 With a price of 415USD or 600 USD for a combination of 3 watches as above, it is not cheap at all.
 The price is on par with Fenix 5, higher than the Suunto Spartan Sport Wrist HR and the Polar V800.

 We experienced the Forerunner 935XT for a few weeks to give a detailed review below.

-- Premium GPS running/triathlon watch with wrist based heart rate; Strap material: Silicone; Smartphone compatibility: iPhone, Android, Windows; Designed for sale and support in North America only
+- Premium GPS running/triathlon watch with wrist based heart rate; Strap material: Silicone; Smartphone compatibility: iPhone, Android, Windows

 - Offers advanced running and multisport Features in a comfortable watch you can wear all day, and it only weighs 49 grams